matloff/fasteR/README.md

 So, under this more refined analysis, things are even more pessimistic;
 players on average gain about 0.9 pounds per year.
-And by the way, an extra inch of height corresponds on average to about 4.9 pounds of extra weight; taller players are indeed heavier, as we surmised.
+And by the way, an extra inch of height corresponds on average to about 4.9 pounds of extra weight; taller players are indeed heavier, as we surmized.

 <span style="color:red">Warning:</span>
 Though this is not a statistics tutorial *per se*, an important point